Mini Split Challenges in Frigid Cold Weather

 Higher-Heat Mini Splits for Extreme Cold

-If you live in an area that experiences frigid winters, you will definitely want to consider a heat pump mini split system that will provide you with heat even as the temperature dips below zero.
+If you live in an area that experiences frigid winters, you will definitely want to consider a heat pump mini split system for when the temperature dips below zero.

 Look for the HSPF (Heating Seasonal Performance Factor) rating for each brand below to get an idea of the heating capabilities - the higher the HSPF, the better it will perform with greater efficiency.